vipul2802/o365hq.com/content/blog/Microsoft 365 Education Complete Guide.md

 In this step, you'll enter all the basic information about your organization and create your Global Admin account.
-You'll then be in the Office 365 Admin Center, ready to try Office 365 Education on a trial basis.
+You'll then be in the Microsoft 365 Admin Center, ready to try Microsoft 365 Education on a trial basis.

 ### How to get your EDU eligibility approved by Microsoft